Golden Gate Park: Shakespeare Garden

 The Shakespeare Garden is a relatively small "17th century classical garden" located directly southwest of the California Academy of Sciences.
 It is a tribute to William Shakespeare and his works, decorated with flowers and plants that are mentioned in his plays.
 The entrance is an ornate metal gate that says "Shakespeare Garden" intertwined with vines.
 Directly past the entrance is a walkway overarched with trees and lined with small flowers and a sundial in the center.
 The main area has a large moss tree and benches.
-At the end of the garden there is a wooden padlocked shelf containing a bust of William Shakespeare himself.
-The cast was made and given to the garden by George Bullock in 1918 and has remained behind locked doors since around 1950 to prevent people from cutting off pieces of the statue to melt down.
+At the end of the garden there is a wooden padlocked shelf containing a bust of William Shakespeare.
+The cast was made and given to the garden by George Bullock in 1918 and has remained behind locked doors since around 1950 to prevent people from cutting off pieces of the bronze statue to melt down.
 Around the bust, there are four plaques, originally six, with quotes from Shakespeare.
 The missing two were stolen and most likely sold and melted down so the thieves could make a profit from the bronze the plaques were made from.

 Alice Eastwood, the director of botany from the California Academy of Sciences at the time, came up with the idea for the garden in 1928, and it was carried out by Katherine Agnes Chandler.
 It however is not unique, as there are several Shakespeare gardens around the world, including "Cleveland, Manhattan, Vienna, and Johannesburg."
 The garden is a popular spot for weddings.
-There are over 200 plants from Shakespeare's works.
+There are over 200 plants mentioned in Shakespeare's works.